 Kallyas is a multipurpose WordPress theme that you can use across multiple niches, including ecommerce.
-It comes with built-in Zion Builder, which allows for easy drag-and-drop customization.
-After you’ve designed a page, you can save any part of it or the whole page for future use.
+It comes with built-in Zion Builder, which allows for easy drag-and-drop customization, and, after you’ve designed a page, you can save any part of it or the whole page for future use.

 The shop-specific features in this theme include homepages designed specially for shops, sliders and carousels for product display, category pages with sidebars, product pages, shopping cart, checkout process, and customer accounts.

-In total, you can choose from over 65 different pre-built designs to find the perfect one for your store.
+In total, you can choose from more than 65 pre-built designs to find the perfect one for your store.

 In terms of conversion-optimized features, you get auto-complete live search, a slide-out cart that appears when shoppers add an item, flexible cross-sells, optimized checkout process, Ajax product filters, and more.

 Price: $79, but you can test it out with a free seven-day trial.

 Aurum is a minimalist and fast-loading theme for WordPress stores.
 It has four demo versions that you can import and adapt — Bookstore, TechShop, Jewelry and Fashion — and other stores can adapt these templates as well.
 It makes use of high-quality images, fonts and text, and a welcome page receives visitors and directs them to the regional store that’s closest to them.